msvensson222/semantic-fashion-search/README.md

 # A semantic search engine for fashion

 *For fashion in an ecommerce setting, using a hybrid approach to combine both dense vector search with traditional keyword-based search.
-Try it out yourself [here](https://custom-search-engine-fashion-demo.netlify.app) - a demo website with 7500+ fashion products.
+I also build a demo website with 7500+ fashion products.
 Check out the video (no sound) below:*

 https://user-images.githubusercontent.com/44285698/221427212-c1589e01-c0e3-4563-aef4-4bb8c880190e.mp4